aviadra/Cloud-profiler/README.md

 Again, in general you don't need to change anything in your iTerm configuration.
 With that said, it is recommended that you create in your iTerm, the profiles you're going to reference when using the "iTerm_dynamic_profile_parent" tag.
-If you don't, nothing major will happen, iTerm will simply use the default profile.
+If you don't, nothing major will happen.
 However as of v3.3.8 of iTerm, it will throw errors to an error log and will give popups to note it has done so...

 ### RDP support for MacOS (optional)